iguessthislldo/georgios/README.md

 ![Screenshot of text mode](misc/screenshot1.png)

-Georgios (Greek for George, said like *GORE-GEE-OS*) is an operating system I'm making for fun which currently targets i386/IA-32.
+Georgios (Greek version of the name George, said like *GORE-GEE-OS*) is an operating system I'm making for fun which currently targets i386/IA-32.
 The purpose of this project is to serve as a learning experience.

 Work in progress graphics mode:

 https://user-images.githubusercontent.com/5941194/180702578-91270793-c91c-4f24-b7e1-f86bc2b48c53.mp4

-Georgios is so simplistic right that now the most impressive application is a snake clone.
-This is probably going to be the case until applications can be ported.

 ## Features